Yongmin-Yoo/Yongmin-Yoo.github.io/_pages/publications.md

     </div>

     <div class="publication-venue">
-      <em>Proceedings of the 2025 Conference on Empirical Methods in Natural Language Processing</em>,
+      <em>Proceedings of the 2025 Conference on Empirical Methods in Natural Language Processing</em>.
-      pp. 30715.
     </div>
   </li>